 Storage Scholars and Embry Riddle Aeronautical University

 ERAU has been a partner with Storage Scholars since its early days.
-It is one of the schools with which Storage Scholars has Key Access to provide top-notch service to its customers.
+It is one of the schools with which Storage Scholars has key access to provide top-notch service to its customers.
 This means that they've teamed up with ERAU's Residence Life and can access the dorms before students move in at the start of school and after they move out at the end of the year.
-The campus is run by Campus Co-founders Keishly Medina Sanchez and Kian Rivera for a more tailored and personalized experience.
+The campus is run by Campus Co-founders Kian Rivera Melendez and Emily Roerig for a more tailored and personalized experience.